 Special Sentences includes facilities to transfer topics between devices.
-So you could, for instance, export from a phone and import to a tablet.
+So you could, for instance, export from an iPhone and import to an iPad.
 You can also open your topics in Special Stories, and print or email them in a choice of formats.

-These features are available in the Sharing view in Special Sentences, which you can access by tapping Sharing in the main view's menu.
+These features are available in the Actions view in Special Sentences, which you can access by tapping the Options button in the main view and choosing Actions.

 Tapping Export Topic first presents you with a list of the topics you have created: tap the title of the one you would like to export.
 If you have more than one collection, you will be prompted to choose a collection, and then to choose from the topics in that collection.
 An alternative to exporting a single topic is to export the whole collection: to do this, select All topics in collection at the top of the list of topics.

 You can use this to send an individual topic, or a whole collection, to yourself or somebody else, as an email attachment.
-When exporting a single topic, you are presented with 2 options:
+You will be presented with a choice of formats for the attachment:

-To export, simply choose the desired option, add the recipient to the otherwise already completed email message, and send.
+To export, simply choose the desired format, add the recipient to the otherwise already completed email message, and send.
 When exporting a whole collection of topics, the PDF option is not available.

 You may want to use this as a backup facility, if you've carefully added topics that you want to be sure you won't lose (e.g. if the device is damaged or lost).
-In this case, we recommend selecting Email as Special Sentences, as this is the only option that allows for re-importing into Special Sentences and updating subsequently.
+In this case, we recommend selecting Special Sentences format, as this is the only option that allows for directly re-importing into Special Sentences and updating subsequently.

 Tapping the Import topic button directly and choosing the Use email option, will pop up a message reminding you to use an email app instead.

-Using email export and import, it is also possible to transfer topics and collections between Special Sentences running on Android and Special Sentences running on an Apple mobile device, in either direction.
+Using email export and import, it is also possible to transfer topics and collections between Special Sentences running on an iPad or iPhone and Special Sentences running on an Android device, in either direction.

-You can use Bluetooth or Wi-Fi to transfer a topic or collection directly between two devices that both have Special Sentences installed, without having to go via email.
+You can use Bluetooth or Wi-Fi to transfer a topic or collection directly between two Apple devices that both have Special Sentences installed, without having to go via email.
 The devices must be physically close to each other, and have either Wi-Fi or Bluetooth enabled.
 Using Wi-Fi (but not Bluetooth) you can also transfer between Apple and Android devices.
 Newer models of iPad and iPhone can transfer data via Wi-Fi even if not connected to the same Wi-Fi network, but with older ones or with Android, they must both be on the same network.

-With the Extra Actions view visible on both devices, tap Export topic and choose Use Bluetooth or Wi-Fi on the source device.
-Then tap Import topic and choose Use Bluetooth or Wi-Fi on the destination device.
+With the Actions view visible on both devices, tap Export Topic and choose Use Bluetooth or Wi-Fi on the source device.
+Then tap Import Topic and choose Use Bluetooth or Wi-Fi on the destination device.